HansBambel/SmaAt-UNet/README.md

 The proposed SmaAt-UNet can be found in the model-folder under [SmaAt_UNet](models/SmaAt_UNet.py).

+**>>>IMPORTANT<<<**

+The original Code from the paper can be found in this branch: https://github.com/HansBambel/SmaAt-UNet/tree/snapshot-paper

+The current master branch has since upgraded packages and was refactored.
+Since the exact package-versions differ the experiments may not be 100% reproducible.

 ---
 For the paper we used the [Lightning](https://github.com/Lightning-AI/lightning) -module (PL) which simplifies the training process and allows easy additions of loggers and checkpoint creations.
 In order to use PL we created the model [UNetDS_Attention](models/unet_precip_regression_lightning.py) whose parent inherits from the pl.LightningModule.
 This model is the same as the pure PyTorch SmaAt-UNet implementation with the added PL functions.